fabferri/az-pattern2/iot-hub-through-er-ms-peering/README.md

   set as-path prepend 65021 65021
 ```

-In the network configuration the firewall on-premises advertise to the CE1 and CE2 the public advertisement prefixes (NAT pool): X.198.12.64/32
+The firewall on-premises advertises in iBGP to the CE1 and CE2 the public advertisement prefix (NAT pool): X.198.12.64/32
 IOS-XE supports traffic capture by **monitor capture** command.

 The list of Cisco IOS-XE command to activate the capture on CE1 router is shown below: